pivotlabs-vc/innovation-graph/README.md

 with the schema.

 The metadata file should also contain:
-- `input`, the filename of the CSV input data
+- `input`: the filename of the CSV input data

 ## Schema